ds-wizard/guide/docs/more/self-hosted-dsw/configuration/index.rst

 Configuration
 *************

-This section explains how to configure |project_name| instance on your own.
+This section explains how to configure DSW instance on your own.

 .. _config-settings: